HelpMeFinishPhD/Qcamp2019/missions/Bob_M2.md

 Point allocation scheme:
 * Based on the number of correct responses in the handout.

-Note: Only do this when there is a free time or there is a member in your group who happens to be free.
 <br><br>

 #### [10 points] Randomness handout